- Introduced from Europe in the 1700’s.

 - Grows up to 3 to 5 feet in height.

-- White umbel flowers, that start out curled up and opens to allow pollination.
+- White umbel of flowers that starts out curled up and opens as the flowers mature.

 - Flowering occurs from July to September.